olitheolix/square/README.md

 ### Group By Label
 *Square* can also use _one_ resource label and make it part of the manifests folder hierarchy.
-Here is the [integration test cluster](integration-test-cluster):
+Here is the result for the [integration test cluster](integration-test-cluster) when we want to group the manifests by the `app` label:

 ```console
 foo@bar:~$ kubectl apply -f integration-test-cluster/test-resources.yaml